 - The firm does not have a valuation process in place for privately-held investments;

 - Ongoing review and monitoring of privately-held investments are not being performed;

 - An employee outside business activity is not being supervised;

 - Conflicts surrounding business practices are not being identified, mitigated, and disclosed;

 - Employee personal trading is not being reviewed;

 - The firm does not perform reviews of its cybersecurity protocols;

-- Business continuity plan is not tested to confirm back-up data can be retrieved in a timely manner.
+- A business continuity plan is not tested to confirm that backup data can be retrieved in a timely manner.

-The above list runs the gamut for type of risks, as a number of these have the potential to cause regulatory, financial, operational, and reputational issues if not properly addressed.
+The above list runs the gamut for types of risks, as a number of these have the potential to cause regulatory, financial, operational, and reputational issues if not properly addressed.

 - Identify critical issues in a timely manner;